 MATLAB is case sensitive.
-This means \mathbf{x} and \mathbf{X} are different variables.
-Variable names are a single word and can contain underscores.
+This means x and X are different variables.
+Variable names are a single word but can contain underscores.

 Computer programs have to be very clear and precise for the computer to understand what it is you want.
 They have their own computer language that is much stricter than written English.
 When you get an error message, it is very important that you read the error message and try to understand what it is telling you.
 For example, an error as MATLAB needs something next to brackets: